MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nf-dcomp-idcompositiontranslatetransform3d-setoffsetz(idcompositionanimation).md

 ## -description

-Changes the value of the OffsetZ property of a 3D translation transform effect.
+Animates the value of the OffsetZ property of a 3D translation transform effect.
 The OffsetZ property specifies the distance to translate along the z-axis.

 ## -parameters